orangeduck/mpc/README.md

 ### Backtracking isn't working!

-_mpc_ supports backtracking, but will not completely backtrack up a parse tree if it encounters some success on the path it is going.
+_mpc_ supports backtracking, but it may not work as you expect.
+It isn't a silver bullet, and you still must structure your grammar to be unambiguous.
 To demonstrate this behaviour examine the following erroneous grammar, intended to parse either a C style identifier, or a C style function call.

 ```
 factor : <ident>
        | <ident> '('  <expr>? (',' <expr>)* ')' ;
 ```

-This grammar will never correctly parse a function call because it will always first succeed parsing the initial identifier.
+This grammar will never correctly parse a function call because it will always first succeed parsing the initial identifier and return a factor.
 At this point it will encounter the parenthesis of the function call, give up, and throw an error.
-It will not backtrack far enough, to attempt the next potential option, which would have succeeded.
+Even if it were to try and parse a factor again on this failure it would never reach the correct function call option because it always tries the other options first, and always succeeds with the identifier.

 The solution to this is to always structure grammars with the most specific clause first, and more general clauses afterwards.
-This is the natural technique used for avoiding left-recursive grammars, so is a good habit to get into anyway.
+This is the natural technique used for avoiding left-recursive grammars and unambiguity, so is a good habit to get into anyway.

+Now the parser will try to match a function first, and if this fails backtrack and try to match just an identifier.

 ```
 factor : <ident> '('  <expr>? (',' <expr>)* ')'
        | <ident> ;
 ```

-An alternative, and better option is to remove the ambiguity by factoring out the first identifier completely.
+An alternative, and better option is to remove the ambiguity completely by factoring out the first identifier.
 This is better because it removes any need for backtracking at all!
 Now the grammar is predictive!

 ```
 factor : <ident> ('('  <expr>? (',' <expr>)* ')')? ;